brianblakely/slapstick-english-translation/docs/translation-notes.md

 I found a pastry called polon created by a Japanese confectionery named West.

-## ラスク Rusk
+## ラスク Rusk Biscotte
-This is like biscotti in the US.
+This is similar to biscotti.
+"Biscotte" preserves the baked-bread reference while reading as a name.

 ## ミルフィ Mirufi
 This is in reference to the french pastry